dubhcait/cli/README.md

 ## Going forward

-Write some better error handling
+- Write some better error handling
-I'm going to use this a good bit modify it and then make it more accessible for others to use.
+- I'm going to use it and make it better
+- make it more accessible for others to use.

 # Templates